Yep, you read that headline correctly. We bought a foreclosed rental house!

 First of all, let me just say that at the height of the housing bubble, in the year 2005, this house sold for $97,000, according to public tax records.
 The house went into foreclosure last year, and ….

-My concept of “total purchase price” equals the initial purchase cost PLUS the initial repairs needed to make it rent-ready.
+Of course, “total purchase price” equals the initial purchase cost PLUS the initial repairs needed to make it rent-ready.
 When I saw the house, my gut reaction was that the upfront repairs would cost roughly $10,000 to make the space habitable.
 We called in a professional inspector, and he agreed.

 In the end, the “total purchase price” (purchase + repairs) will be around $30,000.